ShihaburRahmann/MUSI-11761-Crowd-Counting/README.md

 - Aina T
 - Shihabur Rahman Samrat

-A computer vision system for counting people in beach images using background subtraction and contour detection.
+A computer vision system for counting people in beach images using traditional methods instead of Machine Learning or Deep Learning.
+This project is part of our course "Image and Video Analysis" for the MUSI master's programme at UIB.

 ## Installation